a-shinn/a-shinn/README.md

 ### Hi there! 👋

-I'm a data analyst based in Northbrook, Illinois - learning Python, SQL, and Tableau with experience in R and Excel.
+I'm a data analyst based in Northbrook, Illinois.
 Currently looking for hybrid and remote roles.

 ### Programming Languages 👾
     Python